Spinal constructions for continuous type-space branching processes with interactions: Results

 where

-Remark that branching rates of both spinal and non-spinal individuals are biased by the function $\psi_{\phi}$.
+Notice that the branching rates of both spinal and non-spinal individuals are biased by the function $\psi$.
 Assumption \ref{assumption B} ensures that the total branching rate is finite from every state of the spinal process, however it is not sufficient to avoid explosion of this process in finite time.
-Dynamics \ref{spinal outside rates} and \ref{spine rates} below will provide a more intricate explanation of the spine process associated with this generator.
+Dynamics \ref{spinal outside rates} and \ref{spine rates} below will provide a more detailed explanation of the spine process associated with this generator.